nmoschkin/KuCoin.NET/README.md

-# Kucoin.NET (v1.0 Alpha)
+# Kucoin.NET v1.0a
-KuCoin and KuCoin Futures API Libraries written in .NET 5.0 and .NET Standard 2.0
+KuCoin and KuCoin Futures API Libraries for .NET.

+_This library is a client for the KuCoin API as described in (https://docs.kucoin.com/#general)._

 __ATTENTION__: __The WPF Project has been moved to the 'legacy' branch.__